-Wood stoves depend on the draft of the chimney to operate properly.
 Draft is the force which moves exhaust from the appliance up through the chimney.
 A properly drafting chimney will pull the correct amount of air into the stove and will provide you with excellent performance and heat output.

-Too little draft may cause back puffing of smoke into the room and creosote formation in the chimney.
-Inadequate draft can cause the appliance to leak smoke and carbon monoxide into the room through appliance and chimney connector joints.
+Inadequate draft may cause back puffing of smoke into the room and creosote formation in the chimney.
+Inadequate draft will cause the appliance to leak smoke and carbon monoxide into the room through appliance and chimney connector joints.
 Factors that reduce draft are:

-Too much draft may cause excessive temperatures inside the firebox and may damage the internal components of the stove.
+Too much draft may cause excessive temperatures in the appliance and may damage the internal components of the stove.
 An uncontrollable burn or excessive temperature indicates excessive draft.
 Factors that increase draft are: